-Consequently, the Group engaged an independent consultant specialising in geoscience, subsurface/ surface engineering and economic modelling ("independent consultant") to perform a review of the well tests carried out on the well KP-1 in the KP PSC.
+In prior financial year ended 31 December 2023, the Group engaged an independent consultant specialising in geoscience, subsurface/surface engineering and economic modelling ("independent consultant") to perform a review of the well tests carried out on the well KP-1 in the KP PSC.
 In deriving the net present value of the reserves, the independent consultant has taken into the consideration of gross oil production, crude oil price, inflation index and discount rate.
-Additionally, the Group has obtained an approval letter for the third extension from Satuan Kerja Khusus Pelaksana Kegiatan Usaha Hulu Minyak Dan Gas Bumi ("SKKMIGAS") that the exploration period of KP PSC has been extended for 18 months from 26 July 2023 to 14 March 2025 for the drilling of second exploration well KP-2.
-Based on the aforesaid assessment, management has recognised an impairment loss on E&E assets of US\$4,883,829, reducing the carrying amount of E&E assets to US\$10,453,398.
+Based on the aforesaid assessment, management has recognised an impairment loss on E&E assets of US\$4,883,829.